rust-lang/rust-forge/src/governance/council.md

 - Expressing and communicating an official position statement of the Rust Project.
 - Expressing and communicating the position of the Rust Project directly to another entity, such as the Rust Foundation.
 - Communicating via Rust Project communication resources (via the blog or all@).
-- Making most operational decisions about the Council's own internal processes, including how the Council coordinates, the platforms it uses to communicate, where and when it meets, templates used for making and recording decisions (subject to requirements elsewhere in this RFC).
+- Making most operational decisions about the Council's own internal processes, including how the Council coordinates, the platforms it uses to communicate, where and when it meets, templates used for making and recording decisions (subject to requirements elsewhere in this document).
 - Appointing officers or temporary roles within the Council, for purposes such as leading/facilitating meetings, recording and publishing minutes, obtaining and collating feedback from various parties, etc.[^council-roles] Note that any such roles (titles, duties, and current holders) must be publicly disclosed and documented.
 - Inviting specific attendees other than Council representatives to specific Council meetings or discussions, or holding a meeting open to the broader community.
 (In particular, the Council is encouraged to invite stakeholders of a particular decision to meetings or discussions where said decision is to be discussed.)
 - Making decisions requested by one or more teams that would be within the normal purviews of those teams to make without a public proposal.
 (Note that teams can ask for Council input without requesting a Council decision.)
 - Making one-off judgment calls in areas where the purviews of teams overlap or are ambiguous (though *changing* the purviews of those teams must be a public policy decision).
-- Any decision that this RFC or future Council policy specifies as an operational decision.
+- Any decision that this document or future Council policy specifies as an operational decision.

 See the [accountability section][accountability] for details on the feedback mechanism for Council decisions.